periclesroalves/gcc-conair/README.md

           fix pass to do that automatically.
 Seen that, we proposed an instrumentation strategy that links different failure points to different dispatcher blocks, thus solving the problem:}
-            - {For failure points not in loops}.
+            - {For failure points not in loops: identify reexecution points as usual}.
-            - {For failure points in loops (this may imply in changes to the reexecution point identification process, described previously)}.
+            - {For failure points in loops: simply insert a reexecution point right before the failure site (idempotent region size equals zero).
+This eliminates the need for a checkpoint (though we will leave it in the code by now) and inserting cuts after every read of dynamically reassigned variables in the loop.
+We could extend the idempotent regions to the loop entry with no problem, but then we would have to figure out to which dispatcher the cuts after problematic reads should be linked to}.
             - {Algorithm description:
                 .
 Every longjmp is linked to a different dispathcer block.
                 .
 All setjmps related to a given longjmp are linked to the same